Short answer: Yes.

 However, we understand that, in certain situations, it may be appropriate to limit where a user can send a PicSafe report.

-If you manage the IT department of an institution and it is vital to limit sharing of "reports" outside of your organizations, you will need to set up a private "Key Server".
+If you manage the IT department of an institution and it is vital to limit sharing of "reports" outside of your organisation, you will need to set up a private "Key Server".

 When a user composes a "report" in the app and presses the "Submit" button, the following happens.